€ 140

 The Science Behind the Syringe

-The hypodermic syringe was invented independently and nearly simultaneously by Charles Pravaz in Lyon and Alexander Wood in Edinburgh, both in 1853.
+The hypodermic syringe was invented independently in 1853 by Charles Pravaz in Lyon and Alexander Wood in Edinburgh.
 Wood used his to inject morphine directly into nerve tissue for neuralgia, demonstrating for the first time that subcutaneous drug delivery could achieve rapid and precise effects unavailable through oral dosing.
-The disposable plastic syringe was introduced by Arthur Smith in New Zealand in 1956, which dramatically reduced needle-stick injuries and cross-infection risks in clinical settings.
-The Luer-slip and Luer-lock needle connection systems, named after the instrument maker Hermann Wülfing Luer, standardized the interface between syringe and needle in the early 20th century and remain the global standard today.
+The disposable plastic syringe was introduced in 1956, which dramatically reduced needle-stick injuries and cross-infection risks in clinical settings.
+The Luer-slip and Luer-lock needle connection systems, named after instrument maker Hermann Wülfing Luer, standardised the interface between syringe and needle in the early 20th century and remain the global standard.
 Modern syringes are used for injection, aspiration, blood sampling, and drug compounding across every branch of medicine.

-For a nurse, paramedic, or clinician who uses this instrument every shift — a syringe necklace is a direct, considered acknowledgment of the work.
+For a clinician who reaches for a syringe every shift, this necklace is a direct acknowledgment of the work.

 Explore Related Medical Jewelry